hkotb/xprotcas/README.md

 ## Installation methods

+Choose one of the three following installation methods.
+However, using our prebuild docker image is the easiest way to get started.

 ### Install manually

 Install dependencies in the [Software prerequisites](#software-prerequisites) section and clone the repository to a local directory: